 Shrimp, Bell Pepper and Onions Skillet

 - 2 tablespoons extra virgin olive oil

 - 2 cloves garlic — minced

 - ¼ teaspoon paprika

 - ½ teaspoon fresh parsley

-- 1 lb shrimp — peeled and deveined tail-on
+- 1 pound shrimp — peeled and deveined, tail-on

-- Garnish with fresh feta cheese — skip the cheese if you are on Whole30 or Paleo diet
+- feta cheese — for garnishing, skip the cheese if you are whole30 or paleo

-- In large cast iron skillet, heat up oil and sauté onion, bell pepper and garlic for about 5-7 minutes.
+- In a large cast iron skillet, heat the olive oil, and sauté the onions, bell peppers, and garlic for about 5-7 minutes.

-- Add diced tomatoes and all the spices.
+Add the diced tomatoes and all the spices.
 Toss well to combine.

-- Season the shrimp with salt and pepper, bring to the skillet and cook for 5-6 minutes or until they become pink.
-Be careful to not overcook them, otherwise they will have a rubbery texture.
+Season the shrimp with salt and pepper, add to the skillet, and cook for 5-6 minutes or until they become pink.
+Be careful not to overcook them.
+Otherwise, they will have a rubbery texture.

-- Turn off the heat and sprinkle minced feta cheese on top to serve.
+Turn off the heat, and sprinkle with crumbled feta cheese.

-- Serve with green salad, rice, quinoa, cauliflower rice and so on.
+Serve with a side dish, such as a green salad, rice, quinoa, or cauliflower rice.